 StubHub was created in 2000 by Eric Baker and Jeff Fluhr, a pair of San Francisco-based Stanford Business School graduates and investment bankers.
-By 2003 the company had become profitable, and the pair sold StubHub to e-trading giant eBay in 2007 for $310 million.
+By 2003 the company had become profitable, and the pair sold StubHub to e-trading giant eBay in 2007 for a whopping $310 million.
 Since that time, eBay has made StubHub the core of its ticket reselling operation.

 StubHub makes its money by collecting a commission on each ticket sold.
-While it is possible to get a discount ticket price via StubHub, the service is more useful for acquiring tickets at the last-minute or for events that are officially sold out.
+While it is possible to get a discount ticket price via StubHub, the service is more useful for acquiring tickets at the last minute or for events that are officially sold out.

 In a word, yes.
-The company is entirely legitimate, and has the rights to sell or resell all the tickets on its website.
+The company is entirely legitimate and has the rights to sell or resell all the tickets on its website.
 As it is owned by eBay, it has the financial backing of one of the world’s largest companies.

 However, StubHub is also one of the few ticket resellers who guarantee the legitimacy of their tickets.
-That is something many of the competition do not, or cannot do.
+That is something much of the competition does not or cannot do.
 Even if acquiring the ticket or tickets could be an unforeseen hassle, knowing the tickets will be real is still a very important layer of security.

-Public perception of StubHub
+Public Perception of StubHub

 As you might imagine, StubHub has its fair share of both fans and detractors, with reasonable explanations for both.

 Although StubHub was not directly responsible for those fans’ alleged violation of Yankees rules regarding tickets, it was an is an open secret that the site will permit people to sell tickets even when the original ticket issuer is unhappy with that.

 While there are many negative reviews of StubHub, there are also plenty of positive ones.
 When reading reviews of any online organization, it’s important to put things into perspective.
-While looking at Yelp, Consumer Reports, or the BBB you will see lots of negative reviews about StubHub.
+While looking at Yelp, Consumer Reports, or the BBB, you will see lots of negative reviews about StubHub.
 They will all have their point of view and should all be taken into consideration.
 However, you should also be aware that the company does guarantee its tickets – if you buy tickets on the site that turn out to be fake, you will get your money back.

 I think it’s important to consider that while there might be a couple hundred negative reviews, there are also positive ones.
 Also consider that a couple hundred negative reviews compared to millions of transactions per year is not a lot, especially when you take into account that most people are more likely to report a negative experience than to report an unremarkable experience that went off without a hitch.

-I use StubHub and have done for a few years now.
+I use StubHub and have done so for a few years now.
 I have been fortunate in that all the tickets I bought were legitimate and got me into the venue.
 There are those who haven’t been so lucky.
 That said, I have also heard first hand how StubHub called the buyer, told them there was a problem, and managed to source alternative tickets for the same venue.